Skip to content

 sudo /bin/bash run-sidecar.sh

-• Create /usr/local/bin/dataflux-func-sidecar executable file
+• Creating the /usr/local/bin/dataflux-func-sidecar executable

-• Create /etc/dataflux-func-sidecar configuration file
+• Creating the /etc/dataflux-func-sidecar configuration file

 After installation, the following installation information will be displayed: